Real-time Multi-view Omnidirectional Depth Estimation for Real Scenarios based on Teacher-Student Learning with Unlabeled Data: Experiment

-We evaluated the inference time of the model on the NVIDIA Jetson AGX Orin platform.
-As shown in Table \ref{tab:rtomnimvs_infer_time}, using the spherical sweeping and stitching method of OmniMVS+\cite{Omnimvs_J} and RomniStereo \cite{Jiang2024Romnistereo} results in a runtime of 0.201 seconds/frame.
-In contrast, the proposed Combined Spherical Sweeping method reduces the inference time to 0.065 seconds/frame, achieving real-time performance of more than 15 fps (frames per second) on edge devices.
-The input fisheye image resolution is 960x540, and the output cropped depth map resolution is 960x192, with a memory usage of 1.2 GB.
+We compare the inference time and error methics of Rt-OmniMVS using different spherical sweeping methods on the NVIDIA Jetson AGX Orin platform, as shown in Table \ref{tab:rtomnimvs_infer_time}.
+It costs 201 ms/frame using the original method \cite{Omnimvs_J}.
+In contrast, the proposed Combined Spherical Sweeping reduces the inference time to 65 ms/frame, achieving real-time performance of more than 15 fps on edge computation devices.
+As illustrated in Table \ref{tab:rtomnimvs_infer_time}, the Combined Spherical Sweeping can reduce the inference time to less than 1/3 of original method, while the accuracy can still meet the demands of some low-speed applications such as robots or UAVs.
+The input image resolution is $960 \times 540$, and the output cropped depth map resolution is $960 \times 192$.

-RtHexa-OmniMVS is trained using a teacher-student paradigm, where the teacher model is the state-of-the-art CREStereo algorithm in stereo matching field.
+We also compare the efficiency of teacher model CREStereo\cite{Li2022crestereo} and student model Rt-OmniMVS.
 As detailed in Table \ref{tab:teacher_student_compare}, the teacher model and student model have similar amount of parameters.
-However, CREStereo employs an iterative optimization method and divides the panoramic depth into six pairs of stereo matches, leading to higher computational demands and more inference times.
-If the projection process shown in Figure \ref{fig:pseudo_depth} is included, generating the depth for each frame takes approximately 2.7 seconds.
-In contrast, the RtHexa-OmniMVS proposed in this chapter directly infers the 360$^\circ$ scene depth with an optimized design, resulting in lower complexity and faster inference speed.
-Therefore, the distillation method employed in this chapter significantly reduces computational complexity and inference time while maintaining high algorithm accuracy.
+However, CREStereo\cite{Li2022crestereo} employs an iterative optimization method and divides the omnidirectional depth into six pairs of stereo matches, leading to higher computational demands and slower inference time.
+If the projection process shown in Fig. \ref{fig:pseudo_depth} is included, generating the depth for each frame takes more than 2.7 seconds.
+In contrast, the proposed Rt-OmniMVS directly predict the 360$^\circ$ scene depth with an optimized design, resulting in lower complexity and faster inference speed.
+Therefore, the training strategy employed in this work significantly reduces computational complexity and inference time while maintaining high algorithm accuracy.